-Important relevant studies supporting restrictive transfusion strategies include: TRICC, a large multicentre randomized, controlled trial comparing a restrictive (Hb < 70 g/L) to a liberal (< 100 g/L) RBC transfusion strategy in ICU patients found no difference in 30-day mortality regardless of the Hb threshold employed.
-TRACS, a large single unit, prospective, non-inferiority, randomized, controlled trial comparing a restrictive (HCT $\ge$ 24%) to a liberal ( $\ge$ 30%) RBC transfusion strategy in cardiac surgery patients found non-inferior rates of the combined 30-day all-cause mortality and severe morbidity in the restrictive group.
-FOCUS, a large, randomized, controlled trial comparing a restrictive (Hb < 80 g/L) to a liberal (< 100 g/L) RBC transfusion strategy in hip fracture surgery patients found that a liberal transfusion strategy did not reduce rates of death or inability to walk independently on 60-day follow-up or reduce in-hospital morbidity in elderly patients at high cardiovascular risk.
-A large randomized controlled trial comparing restrictive (Hb < 70 g/L) to a liberal (Hb < 90 g/L) RBC transfusion strategy in patients admitted with gastrointestinal bleeding, found that a restrictive strategy significantly improved patient outcomes, including significantly lower mortality at 45 days, lower risk of death in some patient subgroups (e.g. cirrhosis, peptic ulcer), lower rates of further bleeding, lower rates of rescue therapy, lower overall complication rates, and shorter length of hospital stay.
-51% of patients in the restrictive strategy group did not receive a transfusion, compared with 14% in the liberal group; the mean number of units transfused was significantly lower in the restrictive group.
-The Cochrane review, found that restrictive transfusion strategies reduced the risk of receiving a RBC transfusion by 39%, reduced the volume of RBCs received, did not impact on the rate of adverse events or reduce functional recovery, hospital or ICU length of stay, and were associated with a statistically significant reduction in hospital mortality (but not 30-day mortality).
+Important relevant studies supporting restrictive transfusion strategies include: TRICC, a large multicentre randomized, controlled trial comparing a restrictive (Hb < 70 g/L) to a liberal (< 100 g/L) RBC transfusion strategy in ICU patients found no difference in 30-day mortality regardless of the Hb threshold employed.45 TRACS, a large single unit, prospective, non-inferiority, randomized, controlled trial comparing a restrictive (HCT \ge 24%) to a liberal (\ge 30%) RBC transfusion strategy in cardiac surgery patients found non-inferior rates of the combined 30-day all-cause mortality and severe morbidity in the restrictive group.46 FOCUS, a large, randomized, controlled trial comparing a restrictive (Hb < 80 g/L) to a liberal (< 100 g/L) RBC transfusion strategy in hip fracture surgery patients found that a liberal transfusion strategy did not reduce rates of death or inability to walk independently on 60-day follow-up or reduce in-hospital morbidity in elderly patients at high cardiovascular risk.^{47,48} A large randomized controlled trial comparing restrictive (Hb < 70 g/L) to a liberal (Hb < 90 g/L) RBC transfusion strategy in patients admitted with gastrointestinal bleeding, found that a restrictive strategy significantly improved patient outcomes, including significantly lower mortality at 45 days, lower risk of death in some patient subgroups (e.g. cirrhosis, peptic ulcer), lower rates of further bleeding, lower rates of rescue therapy, lower overall complication rates, and shorter length of hospital stay.
+51% of patients in the restrictive strategy group did not receive a transfusion, compared with 14% in the liberal group; the mean number of units transfused was significantly lower in the restrictive group.49 The Cochrane review, found that restrictive transfusion strategies reduced the risk of receiving a RBC transfusion by 39%, reduced the volume of RBCs received, did not impact on the rate of adverse events or reduce functional recovery, hospital or ICU length of stay, and were associated with a statistically significant reduction in hospital mortality (but not 30-day mortality).43 The TRICSIII trial (Mazer CD et al, NEJM 2017; 377:2133) similarly showed in patients undergoing cardiac surgery at moderate-to-high risk for death, a restrictive strategy was noninferior to a liberal strategy with respect to the composite outcome of death from any cause, myocardial infarction, stroke, or new-onset renal failure with dialysis, with less blood transfused.